Shafik23/nango/README.md

 # Nano Golang App

-A minimal template for creating single-binary web applications with Go.
+A nano template for creating single-binary web applications with Go.

 ## Features